TezosTaqueria/taqueria/taqueria-plugin-tezos-client/README.md

 Wrap the value for the `--command` flag with quotes.

 > ### :page_with_curl: Note
-> This task allows you to run arbitrary octez-client native commands.
-Note that they might not benefit from the abstractions provided by Taqueria
+> This task allows you to run arbitrary octez-client native commands, but they might not benefit from the abstractions provided by Taqueria

 ## Plugin Architecture